 Early in life, a young person is under pressure, and it builds as he tries to fit the mold of conformity and reach the standards that others have set.
 Many young people live in the fast lane.
 By the time they finish high school, they have experienced cigarettes, booze, drugs, and sex, and are burned out.
 They have had it all.
 Then they begin to ask themselves, "Is this all there is?"
 "Where is that happiness I was promised?"

 A Lack of Concern

-Broken homes and unconcerned parents cause children to despair of living.
+Broken homes and unconcerned parents cause children to despair about living.
 Because of the high divorce rate, one out of every six children now under 18 lives with a single parent.
 That parent has to make a living, necessitating leaving the child alone for lengthy periods of time.
 Among the working mothers of our nation, however, 67 percent work outside the home because they choose to do so.
-Women work outside the home for a number of reasons: social pressure, ambition, boredom, trauma of staying home, having something exciting to do, and to be "fulfilled."
+Women work outside the home for a number of reasons: social pressure, ambition, boredom, the trauma of staying home, having something exciting to do, and being "fulfilled."

 Sixty-six percent of those polled felt that "parents should feel free to live their own lives even if it means spending less time with the children."
 Parents are shamelessly selfish, seeking their own satisfaction, unwilling to give up what they want, and doing it at the expense of their children for whom they are responsible.

-Telephone hot lines are springing up all over this country.
+Telephone hotlines are springing up all over this country.
 "Phone Friend" in State College, PA averages 45 calls per week between 2:30 and 5:30 p.m.
-Children are wanting help with homework, worried about mother being late, lonely, or wanting to know what to do about a sick dog, etc. "Kid's Line" in Chicago averages 500 calls per month.
+Children are wanting help with homework, are worried about mothers being late, lonely, or want to know what to do about a sick dog, etc. "Kid's Line" in Chicago averages 500 calls per month.

 It is a shame and a disgrace the way children are being abused and ignored.
 No wonder they see only death as the light at the end of the tunnel.